katzfuss-group/NPVecchia/README.md

 <!-- badges: end -->

-The goal of NPVecchia is to provide users with scalable Gaussian Process (GP) covariance estimation without assuming its form.
+The goal of NPVecchia is to provide users with scalable Gaussian Process (GP) covariance estimation without assuming a parametric form.
 We assume that the GP is de-trended (has zero mean) and that the covariance between points decreases with some kind of distance.
-It provides the functions to accompany an upcoming paper with Dr. Katzfuss.
+The methodology is described in https://arxiv.org/abs/2012.05967.

 **TL;DR** This method reorders the data and computes a sparse estimate Û of the inverse of the Cholesky of the (reordered) covariance matrix such